 Employees of companies who are required to travel can deduct unreimbursed expenses from travel, including all of their hotel expenses and half of the cost of their meals.
 However, if the company reimburses expenses or provides a per diem allowance to an employee, only the amounts paid over and above these reimbursements can be legally deducted.
 You may also deduct the same costs when traveling as part of a job search or interviews.

-Self-employed people can take the same deductions as employees on their Schedule C self-employment tax form and frequently have higher travel deductions because no parent company reimburses their expenses.
+Self-employed people can take the same deductions as employees on their Schedule C self-employment tax form, included with Form 1040, and frequently have higher travel deductions because no parent company reimburses their expenses.
 However, when these expenses are billed through to the client, the same rules apply as with an employee on an expense account: Any payments made by clients count as regular income, and only the excess is deductible.